oVirt/ovirt-engine-sdk-ruby/sdk/README.md

 end
 ```

-In the future you will find more usuage examples in the `examples` directory.
+You will find more usuage examples in the `examples` directory.